Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

 Multi-Installer has been tested on Ubuntu Server, which is the recommended OS for the cloud installer.

-Add the Openstack installer ppa to your system.
+Add the OpenStack installer ppa to your system.

 .. code::